 ASA has selected 4-star hotels that are themselves historical buildings and/or are located in historical centres.
 All hotels provide rooms with en suite bathroom.
-Further information on hotels will be provided in the 'Tour Hotel List' given to tour members prior to their departure.

-- Ljubljana (4 nights): 4-star uHotel located in the heart of the city with views of the medieval castle. www.uhcollection.si/uhotel - Bled (3 nights): 4-star Superior Rikli Balance Hotel Sava Hotels & Resorts recently renovated modern hotel, located in the town centre, offering panoramic views of Lake Bled and the Julian Alps. www.sava-hotels-resorts.com - Kobarid (1 night): 4-star Hotel Hvala a family-run hotel & restaurant located in the Soca Valley. www.hotelhvala.si - Piran (2 nights): 4-star Hotel Piran an historic hotel featuring a sea front location in the old town centre. hotel-piran.si - Postojna (1 night): 4-star Hotel Jama renovated in 2016, the hotel is located in the Postojna Cave Park. www.postojnska-jama.eu - Celje (3 nights): 4-star Hotel Evropa built in 1873, this historic hotel is located in the heart of the medieval town. hotel-evropa.si - Zagreb, Croatia (3 nights): 5-star Esplanade Zagreb Hotel built in 1925 for the passengers of the old Orient Express, this Art Nouveau hotel has been the centre of Zagreb's social life.
-It is located in the city centre, a 5-minute walk from the main square. esplanade.hr
+- Ljubljana (4 nights): 4-star uHotel in the heart of the city with views of the medieval castle. - Bled (3 nights): 4-star Rikli Balance Hotel renovated modern hotel, located in the town centre, offering panoramic views of Lake Bled and the Julian Alps. - Kobarid (1 night): 4-star Hotel Hvala a family-run hotel & restaurant located in the Soca Valley. - Piran (2 nights): 4-star Hotel Piran a historic hotel with a sea front location in the old town centre. - Postojna (1 night): 4-star Hotel Jama located in the Postojna Cave Park. - Celje (3 nights): 4-star Hotel Evropa 19th century historic hotel, located in the heart of the medieval town. - Zagreb, Croatia (3 nights): 5-star Esplanade Zagreb Hotel built in 1925 for the passengers of the Orient Express, this Art Nouveau hotel has been the centre of Zagreb's social life.
+It is located in the city centre, a 5-minute walk from the main square.